PowerSheetco/rss-reader-upwork/privacy-policy.md

 In order for spreadsheet to function we need the following permissions:

-* **See, edit, create, and delete all your Google Sheets spreadsheets**

-  -- necessary to access the spreadsheet from the Google Apps Script.
+* **See, edit, create, and delete all your Google Sheets spreadsheets** -- Necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet

-* **View and manage your forms in Google Drive**

-  -- we are using the settings form to make it easier to change settings.
+* **View and manage your forms in Google Drive** -- We are using the settings form to make it easier to change settings.
 We access only the Settings form bound to the RSS Reader Upwork spreadsheet

 * **Connect to an external service**